-What are the symptoms of an ear infection?
+What are the clinical signs of an ear infection?

-Don't these symptoms usually suggest ear mites?
+Don't these signs usually suggest ear mites?

 Since these symptoms are similar, can I just buy some ear drops?

 No, careful diagnosis of the exact cause of the problem is necessary to enable the selection of appropriate treatment.
 Several kinds of bacteria and fungi may also cause an ear infection.
 Without knowing the kind of infection present, it is not possible to know which drug to use.
 Sometimes, a foreign body, tumor, or polyp in the ear canal may cause an ear infection.
 Treatment with medication alone will not resolve these problems.
 Your cat must be examined to be sure that the eardrum is intact.
 Administration of certain medications can result in loss of hearing if the eardrum is ruptured.